 As some of you may have heard, scientists at NASA’s Johnson Space Center are working on warp technology (did your little Trekkie heart just skip a beat?).
 Unfortunately, the ideas are largely just thought experiments, and most experts don’t think that this technology is likely to develop anytime soon (if at all).
 But before I start raining on anyone’s parade, let’s break this technology down a bit.

 Most notably, this method of travel does not involve time dilation.
 Ordinarily, time slows down as you come closer to the speed of light.
 So a person traveling really fast might only age 5 months, while the rest of the universe ages 5 million years.
 But this doesn’t happen with the Alcubierre drive.
 Since time is also warped, it passes the same for both the traveler and those left behind on Earth.

-…of course, there are some problems we’ll need to overcome first.
+Of course, there are some problems we’ll need to overcome first.

 However, don’t be too upset.
 Scientists are still crunching the numbers to see if this technology is really as dangerous as feared.
 And even if it is super dangerous, it doesn’t mean that we can’t use it to seek out new life and new civilizations…it just means that we might accidentally destroy said new life and new civilizations when we get there.